Eclipse and Crown Records

 Bidgood's biggest signing was Vera Lynn, who appeared, uncredited, on several disc before gaining a Crown byline of her own in 1937.
 She has spoken of how much she enjoyed working for Crown Record and seeing her records selling for sixpence at Woolworth's.
 Vera went on to become the Forces' Sweetheart and was appointed a Dame of the British Empire in the 1970s.
 One of Britain's best loved singers, to date she is the only nonogenarian to top the UK album chart.
 We're proud to offer two of her earliest recordings for your listening pleasure.

 Sadly the gramophone record story of the 1930s did not have a completely happy ending, and goes to show the sacrifices that Woolworth bosses had to make in the last years of the decade.
 By the Summer of 1937 raw material prices had gone up to such an extent that sixpenny records were no longer profitable.
 Reluctantly company bosses concluded that they would have to drop the range and offer something else instead.
 Customers were disappointed but admired the firm's commitment to holding down prices.
 Amazingly in 1938 the replacement range was .... tinned fruit ... honestly - ain't life a peach?
 It was to be sixteen years before records returned as a regular range.

 Crown Records to Download and Play

-(The page links show below include HTML5 audio with Adobe Flash fallback , requiring an average bandwidth of 2 megabytes.
+(The page links show below include HTML5 audio with an option to download the file to listen off-line, requiring an average bandwidth of 2 megabytes.
 All include a link to download the song as an MP3.

 Fast links to related content